-When you think of Nike, you likely think of their shoes; it’s the product they’re most famous for.
+When you think of Nike, you likely think of their sports shoes; it’s the product they’re most famous for.
 And while the athletes in Breaking2 wore Nike activewear for training and competing, none of the campaign’s marketing mentioned products.

 Nike and Adidas and Puma sell a commodity.
 They sell running shoes.
-And yet when you think of Nike, you feel something different than a shoe company.
+And yet when you think of Nike, you feel something different than a sports shoe company.
 In their ads, they don’t ever talk about their products.
 They don’t ever tell you about their air soles and why they’re better than Reebok’s air soles.
 What does Nike do?
 They honor great athletes, and they honor great athletics.

 Next to our biggest sports brands list is Outdoor Voices.
-The sports brand was created with a straightforward goal; to create the world’s number one athletic brand.
+The sportswear brand was created with a straightforward goal; to create the world’s number one athletic brand.
 Founder Tyler Haney wanted to fill a niche in the market for sportswear brands by designing stylish clothing for everyday exercises.

 Outdoor Voices is storming the activewear market because it’s tapping into an entirely different audience and inviting them to be part of a community.

 The sportswear brand Gymshark has grown incredibly since its launch in 2012.
 Over the last 3 years, the UK based company has reported an annual growth profit of 152% and generated sales of over £100m in 2018.
 But how did Gymshark snowball from a small online retailer to a globally-recognized sports brand brand?

 Gymshark’s rapid growth began once the brand’s started using influencer marketing.
 Back then, influencer marketing wasn’t the popular marketing strategy it is today, but Gymshark sent its products to their favorite high profile bodybuilders in the hope that they would wear and review the brand on YouTube.